shrinker03/React-Advanced-Gadgets-Shop/README.md

 The App has two interfaces one if for Users and another is for Admin Users.

-Functionality Users can Perform :- Register/Login, Buy Product by paying through Paypal Payment API, Review the products.
+Functionality of Users :- Register/Login, Buy Product by paying through Paypal Payment API, Review the products.

 Functionality of Admin Users :- Login, Edit Users, Edit Product, Edit and Mark Orders as Delivered, Create Product and Delete User, Product and Order as well, Admin user can manage the entire application.